 Ring in Justice this Holiday Season

-As we gather with friends and family this holiday season and soak in all of the light they bring, we also reflect and show gratitude.
+As we find new ways to celebrate with friends and family and soak in all of the light they bring, we will also reflect and show gratitude.
 Here are four ways to incorporate your commitment to social justice at your celebrations this year.

 Give thanks to the Indigenous people on whose land we live, work, play and thrive